Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Elk (aka Wapiti)

-With more than 1000 individuals within the park boundary, they can be seen on pretty much every stretch of road.
 They particularly like the roadways along Hwy 16 and can even be found within the town itself on occasion.

 📎 Tip: Visiting Jasper in the fall allows you to be there for the rutting season.
 This time of year is when the bulls fight for their harems of females.
 It is the best time of year to hear bugling and to see the elk fighting.